Skip to content

 # GOOGLE_API_KEY is NOT needed when using Vertex AI with ADC

-4. Compile and Run Your Agent
+4. Install, Compile, and Run Your Agent

 # Make sure you are in your project root (my-adk-project/)